Codesee-io/examples/nestjs-otel-lib-example/README.md

 A sample Typescript application using the otel lib to send Traces data to CodeSee.

-## How Traces from sample app get into CodeSee?
+## Adding CodeSee to your existing Nest.js app

 [tracing.ts](src/tracing.ts): It loads in required otel packages to be able to send Traces data to Codesee.